nus-cs2103-AY2122S2/tp/docs/team/chanweijie.md

 * **Documentation**:
+  * User Guide:
-* to be added soon
+      * Added Commands to be implemented in V1.2

 * **Community**: